-Get to know your fellow first-years and Greater Boston while you explore the social and environmental issues impacting local communities and beyond!
+Get to know fellow first-years and Greater Boston while exploring social and environmental challenges impacting local communities and beyond!

 ACE is an engaging, action-oriented, and service-focused introduction to MIT and surrounding communities.
-Sign up for ACE as your MIT FPOP (First-year Pre-Orientation Program)!
+Additional details about signing up for ACE as your First-year Pre-Orientation Program can be found below!

 How ACE works

 ACE is a five-day celebration of community engagement and urban exploration.
 It’s a chance to collaborate with other first-year students on projects that help strengthen our neighborhood; participate in activities and discussions that delve into social issues such as inequality, privilege, and food insecurity; and develop valuable friendships while discovering local resources that will support you during the school year and beyond.

 ACE is coordinated and led by older MIT students (often ACE alumni) who plan and train throughout the spring and summer to be coordinators and counselors.
 Hear directly from this year’s ACE Counselors in their recent blog post here!

 Past ACE cohorts have engaged in:

 - Sorting food donations at the Greater Boston Food Bank